Pregnant woman's killer executed in Ohio by new two-drug method

 McGuire initially accused his brother-in-law of killing Stewart, but DNA tests cleared the man and pointed to McGuire.
 Additional DNA tests years later confirmed McGuire's guilt.

-Two days before a hearing on his petition for clemency in December, McGuire admitted in a letter to Kasich that he had killed Stewart during a heated argument.
+Two days before a hearing on his petition for clemency in December, McGuire admitted in a letter to Ohio Governor John Kasich that he had killed Stewart during a heated argument.
 Kasich denied him clemency.

 In a final statement, McGuire thanked Stewart's family for a letter he apparently received from them and said, "To my children, I love you.
 I'm going to heaven.
 I'll see you there when you get there," Smith said.